Login Register Basket (0 items)

 Can I raise sponsorship for a charity other than that associated with the ride?

-Each ride has an official charity sponsor, whose logo and mission statement appear on the homepage of each individual ride.
-The charity's sponsor form is sent with each rider registration pack and we encourage all riders to raise sponsorship for them.
-Where riders wish to raise sponsorship for an alternative charity, we suggest that 20% of the total raised be donated to the official charity, as without their support the ride would not be held.
+If it's an Open Event, you can raise money for the charity of your choice.
+If the ride has a single charity sponsor, whose logo and mission statement appear on the homepage, you should donate a minimum of 20% of the total raised to the official charity, as without their support the ride would not be held.
+All our rides offer the opportunity to raise sponsorship for very worthwhile causes, while there is no minimum sponsorship amount set.
+Where applicable, the charity's sponsor form is sent with each rider registration pack and we encourage all riders to raise sponsorship for them.
 In this case, a sponsor form other than the one sent with the registration pack should be used to collect sponsorship - the amount for the official charity being returned to their appeals office – the address will be on the official sponsor form included in the rider pack.
-You can also sign up for one of our Open Events - rides with no official sponsor - and raise sponsorship for the ride of your choice.
-This year these are the Tour de Tendring (May 22) the Wiltshire Big Wheel (June 12) and the Wessex 100 (Sept 11th.
-Go to our homepage for more information.
+You can also sign up for one of our 'Open Events' - a ride with no official sponsor - and raise sponsorship for the charity of your choice.
+This year there are several Open Events: the Tour de Tendring, London to Southend, London to Cambridge, Essex Castle, London to Windsor .
+Please contact the charity of your choice for sponsorship information.
+In all cases, sponsorship raised should be returned to the charity concerned and NOT to Bike Events.

 How long will my registration pack take to arrive?

-We try to post out registration packs within 2 weeks, although please allow up to 28 days during busy periods.
+You can choose to collect your pack at the Start, or have it posted in advance.
+If you paid for postage, we aim to post out registration packs within 2 weeks, although please allow up to 28 days during busy periods.
 Registration packs for earlier rides are prioritised.
 Late entries purchased on the Thursday or Friday before an event will be available to pick up from the administration tent at the start of the ride.

 Can I transfer my booking from one ride to another?